abhikainthla/Bored-suggestions/README.md

 - **Random Activity Generator:** Can't decide?
 Let our random activity generator surprise you with a fun suggestion!
 - **Relative Links:** Wanna research the topic?
 Don't worry there is relative activity link too.
 - **User-Friendly Interface:** The website features a simple and intuitive interface for easy navigation.
+- **Responsive Design:** Access the website from any device – desktop, tablet, or mobile phone – and enjoy a seamless browsing experience.

 ## Usage
 - **Browse Activities:** Explore the list of activity categories and click on one that interests you.